aharonium/opensiddur.org/posts/posts/tkhine-matriarchs-new-moon-elul_(aharon.varady_2016-07-06).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 With your righteousness may you erase the stains that I have made with my great sins upon the garment of my soul.
 How would our bitter death or - khas vekholile - the death of our little children, benefit you?
 What have we done to your Holy Name by means of our sins?
 Instead, we have only done evil to ourselves.
 Your Name remains holy and everlasting.
-Therefore, have mercy on us and let the verse come to pass: “You are near to those who call upon you with their pleas.”[foot]Psalms 145:18.[/foot] Have mercy upon your kingdom, for we are the sheep of your pasture.[foot]Cf. Psalms 23:1, 95:7, and 100:3.[/foot] May it come to pass for us: “The Redeemer will come to Tsiyon.”[foot]Isaiah 59:20.[/foot] Omeyn.
+Therefore, have mercy on us and let the verse come to pass: “You are near to those who call upon you with their pleas.”[foot]Psalms 145:18.[/foot] Have mercy upon your kingdom, for we are the sheep of your pasture.[foot]Cf. Psalms 23:1, 95:7, and 100:3.[/foot] May it come to pass for us: “The Redeemer will come to Tsiyon.”[foot]Isaiah 59:20.[/foot] <em>Omeyn</em>.
 </div></td></tr>
 </tbody></table>